-St Joseph's Catholic School promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.
+St Joseph's Catholic School promotes an open and transparent culture in which all staff must remember that the welfare of the child is paramount and just not delay raising concerns for fear a report could jeopardise their colleague's career.
+All concerns about adults working in or on behalf of the school (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.